Foreign internal defense: Illicit drug trade

 Drugs also are high-value and low-volume.
 When a country's legitimate government is weak compared to its drug trade infrastructure, part of FID may be defeating that infrastructure, or, minimally, reducing its ability to corrupt or destroy government institutions.
-The role of FID forces involves intelligence sharing, logistics and communications, assistance in planning operations, and training and equipping HN forces.
-Properly trained and equipped police and military forces can help close the security gap.
-Work with the World Health Organization and regional health groups work with the capacity gap.
-Regional HN operations to interdict drug traffickers, destroy labs and seize drugs helps close the legitimacy gap by reducing the bribery of local officials.

 Consistent with the restrictions on military organizations performing civilian law enforcement, such as the US Posse Comitatus Act, homeland and FID personnel can cooperate with partner nations (PN) in their counterdrug (CD) effort to disrupt the transport and/or transfer of illegal drugs into the US.
 Counterdrug (CD) is a high priority national security and international cooperation mission, with DOD functions and responsibilities based on statutory authority.
 The Armed Forces of the United States assist partner nations (PNs) in their CD efforts.
 Illicit drug trafficking, smuggling of every sort, and the regional and global movement of terrorists are closely linked by financial, political, and operational linkages.

 US military resources can be used as part of a counter-drug (CD) component of a FID program.
 While these are most often focused on supply, they also can be used to interfere with drug shipment.
 Since the United States Department of Defense is the lead government agency of the USG for the detection and monitoring (DM) of aerial and maritime transit of illegal drugs into the US, the DM mission is performed with regularly appropriated funds, notwithstanding the possibility of incidental benefit to the HN.
 Such activities may include nonconfrontational intercepts for intelligence or communication purposes and gathering and processing of tactical intelligence from a variety of sources, including fixed and mobile surveillance assets and certain intelligence sharing.
-In a CD support role (subject to national policy and legislative guidance) DOD may offer certain direct support to HN CD personnel, and certain enhanced support to US civilian law enforcement agencies that may be operating in the HN, and to the Bureau of International Narcotics and Law Enforcement of the United States Department of State.

-Without explicit direction from the Secretary of Defense, US forces engaged in CD activities may not engage in direct law enforcement activity.
-They may not directly participate in an arrest, search, seizure, or other similar activity.
-DOD personnel are not authorized to accompany HN forces on actual CD field operations or participate in any activities where hostilities are likely to occur.
-Other nations participating in the CD aspects of FID may operate under more permissive rules of engagement.